The Frontiersman

-The Frontiersman is a 1927 American silent Western film directed by Reginald Barker and written by Tom Miranda and Gordon Rigby.
+The Frontiersman is a lost 1927 American silent Western film directed by Reginald Barker and written by Tom Miranda and Gordon Rigby.
 The film stars Tim McCoy, Claire Windsor, Tom O'Brien, Russell Simpson, Lillian Leighton and Louise Lorraine.
 The film was released on June 11, 1927, by Metro-Goldwyn-Mayer.

+Plot

+John Dale and Abner Hawkins are members of Andrew Jackson’s Tennessee Militia, assigned to make peace with the Creek Indian tribe and the treacherous White Snake.